gnames/bhlnames/README.md

 ### Taxon and name-string output

-This output is created by `bhlnames refs` command.
+This output is created by `bhlnames name` command.

 Returning information can be quite large.
 You will get data in chronological order.
 If there is data about a specific paper, we return information about